luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 ## Explore projects

-You can explore other popular projects available on GitLab.
+Use **Explore projects** to explore projects on GitLab.

 To explore projects:

 1. On the top bar, select **Menu > Project**.
 1. Select **Explore projects**.

 GitLab displays a list of projects, sorted by last updated date.

-To view projects with the most [stars](#star-a-project), click **Most stars**.
-To view projects with the largest number of comments in the past month, click **Trending**.
+- To view projects with the most [stars](#star-a-project), select **Most stars**.
+- To view projects with the largest number of comments in the past month, select **Trending**.

 NOTE:
 By default, `/explore` is visible to unauthenticated users.
-However, if the [**Public** visibility level](../admin_area/settings/visibility_and_access_controls.md#restrict-visibility-levels) is restricted, `/explore` is visible only to signed-in users.
+If the [**Public** visibility level](../admin_area/settings/visibility_and_access_controls.md#restrict-visibility-levels) is restricted, `/explore` is visible only to signed-in users.